 6. Continue to hold this pose for 1-minute, repeat with opposite side.

 To be quite honest, these poses just scratch the surface of all of the different asanas that can be performed to benefit soccer players in particular.
-Being flexible and increasing strength with yoga can be beneficial in so many ways, probably one of the biggest is simply preventing potential injuries
+Being flexible and increasing strength with yoga can be beneficial in many ways.
+Probably one of the biggest, is simply preventing potential injuries.

 We hope you will take some of these starter poses and then continue to add to your daily yoga regimen for soccer players.
 Until next time, have a great day and be sure to share your yoga stories in the comments section!